slizeng/unit-test-comprehensive-2019-6-14-6-31-33-679/README.md

 ```
 Input　　    Output             Instruction
-1 5 6 7      1A0B                 1 correct
+1 5 6 7     1A0B               one correct number (1) only
-2 4 7 8      0A2B                 2 and 4 wrong position
+2 4 7 8     0A2B               two included number (2, 4) but with wrong position only
-0 3 2 4      1A2B                 4 correct，2 and 3 wrong position
+0 3 2 4     1A2B               one correct number(4)，and two inlucded number(3, 2)
 5 6 7 8     0A0B               all wrong
-4 3 2 1      0A4B                 4 numbers position wrong
+4 3 2 1     0A4B               4 included numbers with wrong position
-1 2 3 4      4A0B                 win, all correct
+1 2 3 4     4A0B               4 correct numbers
-1 1 2 3      Wrong input，let user type again without showing error message
+1 1 2 3     Wrong input，should let user type again without showing error message
-1 2          Wrong input，let user type again without showing error message
+1 2         Wrong input，should let user type again without showing error message
 ```

 The answer is randomly generated at the beginning of the game.
 There are only 6 chances for input.
 Each time when you guess, the program